 Liara didn't simply become a badass because Shepard died and she "had to."
 Liara was always like that.
 But because the writers first presented her as a helpless fool trapped in a bubble, that's all fans remember.

-And no one can really blame them.
-People who hated Liara off the bat were not going to talk to her about her adventures battling space pirates and they certainly were not going to take her along in their party in order to witness her biotic power firsthand.
+That being said, no one can really blame fans for seeing Liara as a helpless damsel when her first quest deliberately sets her up to look like one.
+People who hated Liara for being so weak and helpless were not going to talk to her about her adventures battling space pirates and they certainly were not going to take her along in their party in order to witness her biotic power firsthand.
 So Liara is forever remembered as this bumbling idiot who "suddenly" became a badass in the second game.

 The thing is, the writers needed Liara to be helpless when she met Shepard.
 This would allow Shepard to save her life, thus giving her a reason to become instantly enamored.
 (This was done with all the female followers in the first game, but by sheer virtue of being ridiculous, Liara's introduction gets the most scrutiny.)